A community bird-safe window initiative.

 Bird-Safe Guelph is a student-led group working to help local birds survive and thrive.
 They aim to educate and engage the Guelph community to empower them to take action on bird conservation.

-This initiative is part of the Eco-Leadership Journey, and Chantiers Jeunesse and WWF-Canada provide their funding.
+This initiative is part of the Eco-Leadership Journey, and Chantiers Jeunesse and WWF-Canada have provided their initial funding.

 Are you interested in getting involved with Bird-Safe Guelph?
 Email the project lead Hayley at firstname.lastname@example.org.